psycedelicAI/high-security-facility-concept/docs/use-cases.md

 - governance and exception handling

 ## Why the Concept Fits

-Detta är en av konceptets starkaste use cases, eftersom sekventiell zonvalidering är en kärnidé i modellen.
+This is one of the concept’s strongest use cases, because sequential zone validation is a core idea in the model.

-Det ger:
+It provides:

-- bättre förståelse för *hur* någon tog sig till en zon
+- better understanding of *how* someone reached a zone
-- bättre upptäckt av avvikande rörelsemönster
+- better detection of anomalous movement patterns
-- starkare koppling mellan fysisk rörelse och tillit
+- a stronger link between physical movement and trust

 ---

 # Use Case 6 – High-Security Maintenance and Change Environment

 ## Scenario

-Tekniskt arbete i skyddade zoner behöver ske under stark kontroll, med tydlig skillnad mellan snabb service, större förändringar, recovery och incidenthantering.
+Technical work in protected zones must take place under strong control, with a clear distinction between quick service, larger changes, recovery, and incident handling.

 ## Security Challenges

-- otydlig gräns mellan service och change
+- unclear boundary between service and change
-- risk att tekniskt arbete blir informell bypass för säkerhetskontroller
+- risk that technical work becomes an informal bypass of security controls
-- svårigheter att återgå säkert till normal drift
+- difficulty returning safely to normal operations
-- låg spårbarhet kring vem som gjort vad i teknikzonen
+- low traceability around who did what in the technical zone

 ## Relevant Concept Elements

 - maintenance model
 - recovery model
 - incident response